Sublicensing in Graduate Housing

 You must remove all of your personal belongings from your apartment and return your key on or before your move-out date.

-If you need to return before September 1, you should make arrangements to do so with your housing front desk.
+If you need to return before September 1, you should make arrangements to do so with your Housing Service Center.
 You will not be eligible to return before August 1.

 When you return to housing, you will be assigned back into the same general housing location and apartment type, but you may not be assigned back into the exact apartment you vacated.